10 Best Family Resorts and Hotels in Hawaii

 Lanai, Hawaii

-Four Seasons Resort Lanai makes traveling with kids a breeze (Photo: Four Seasons Resort Lanai)
+Four Seasons Resort Lanai feels unhurried and relaxed, a great combination with kids (Photo: Four Seasons Resort Lanai)

 Once a pineapple plantation, the tiny apostrophe-shaped island of Lanai remains blissfully less developed than its neighbors.
-With no traffic lights and only a few paved roads, the atmosphere is laidback.
-You might consider that an unexpected setting for one of the best Hawaii family resorts, but the posh Four Seasons Resort Lanai, which overlooks Hulopoe Beach, will quickly convince you.
+With no traffic lights and only a few paved roads, the atmosphere here is decidedly laid back.
+You might consider that an unexpected setting for one of the best Hawaii family resorts, but the posh Four Seasons Resort Lanai, which overlooks Hulopoe Beach, will quickly convince you that this is a great spot for families.

 The resort makes traveling with kids a breeze, with amenities such as child-size bathrobes, in-room baby-proofing, and even babysitting.
-A complimentary children’s program gives guests ages five to 12 the opportunity to appreciate Hawaiian culture as they learn about petroglyphs and build volcanoes, freeing parents to enjoy some adult-only time.
+A complimentary children’s program gives guests ages five to 12 the opportunity to appreciate Hawaiian culture as they learn about petroglyphs and build volcanoes, freeing parents to enjoy some adult-only time, perhaps for some spa time, a Hawaiian cooking class, or to just chill at the beach without also playing lifeguard.

 4. Halepuna Waikiki by Halekulani